modyabhi/BackpackTFClassifiedAutoBump/README.md

 ﻿# BackpackTFClassifiedAutoBump

-A python script to automatically bump your backpackTF classified trades every 45-50 minutes.
+A python script to automatically bump your backpackTF classified trades every 45-50 minutes without the need to be a premium member.
 It also includes a small GUI for auth through the backpack steam login [credit to Justin Liang script](http://justin-liang.com/personal_projects/steam_automation_script.pdf).

 ## Dependencies